Igor (film): Pre-release

 The Weinstein Company bought the North American rights to Igor on February 1, 2006.
-However, differences towards the artistic vision and release idea of the film between Weinstein and Exodus led Weinstein to sell the North American rights back to Exodus.
+However, differences towards the artistic vision and release idea of the film between Weinstein and Exodus led Weinstein to sell the US rights back to Exodus.
 However, Weinstein was involved in international distribution, and when selling Igor at the 2006 Marché du Film before production started, companies from almost every territory bought it; according to Howard, "We pre-sold [the film] to all the former east bloc countries pretty much on the name alone."

 As of January 13, 2008, the release date was set at October 17, 2008.
-The Weinstein Company ran an Igor panel at the 2008 New York Comic-Con, where, in addition to being an exclusive premiere of the first trailer, McKenna and Leondis presented details about the film.
+The Weinstein Company ran an Igor panel at the 2008 New York Comic Con, where, in addition to being an exclusive premiere of the first trailer, McKenna and Leondis presented details about the film.
 At the panel, Leondis also announced the contest Be an Igor, where voice actors contributed video recordings of themselves acting like an Igor for their voices to be used for extras; the top-five results were included as extras for the film's DVD.